LaunchCodeEducation/lchs/src/appendices/software-installation/vscode-setup.rst

 Now every time you open the terminal, it will default to Git Bash!

-To finish setting up VSCode, complete the steps in the :ref:`Adding Extensions <vscode-extensions>` section below.
+To finish setting up VS Code, complete the steps in the :ref:`Adding Extensions <vscode-extensions>` section below.

 .. _vscode-mac-install: